 The role of the payer community.

 Because traditional insurance typically covers most of the cost of hospital care, consumers with this type of coverage are more likely to be interested in what their personal out-of-pocket costs would be between hospitals, rather than overall hospital charges.
-Iowa insurance companies should follow the same path as the provider community in making consumer out-of-pocket obligations publicly available on the comparative basis as well as the differences between payments to individual hospitals.
+Iowa insurance companies should follow the same path as the provider community in making consumer out-of-pocket obligations publicly available on a comparative basis as well as the differences between payments to individual hospitals.

 The role of other health care payors.

 SCH is committed to responding to the needs of individuals, beyond those with traditional insurance coverage.
-Consumers who have HMO coverage have agreed in advance to limit their choice of hospitals and physicians and will have less need for specific price information.
+Consumers who have HMO coverage have agreed in advance to limit their choice of hospitals and physicians and will have less need for a specific price information.
 However, consumers with high deductible health savings accounts (HSAs) will probably be most interested in specific price information including ambulatory care and physician visits where they could be responsible for paying the entire cost of care.

-People without insurance who have limited means of paying for health care will want to compare information, but ultimately will need to work within the charity and discount policies that are available.
+People without insurance who have limited means of paying for health care will want to compare information but ultimately will need to work within the charity and discount policies that are available.

 Hospital accounts will be worked monthly to determine refunds due to the patient.
 After it has been determined that the refund is truly due to the patient, the accounts receivable clerk will check to make sure that neither the patient nor anyone in the family has an outstanding balance.
 If they would, the refund amount would be applied to the outstanding account.
 If there are no outstanding balances, the AR clerk will turn over the refund journal to the Accounts Payable clerk to issue the refund checks to the patients.